bijju089/aurora-theme/README.md

 # Aurora NamelessMC Theme
 Aurora is new opensource theme made using fomantic ui for NamelessMC.
-Currently Aurora doesn't have few settings integrated.
-So you've to do it manually.
 > Visit our wiki for theme configuring https://wiki.cxstudios.xyz/docs/aurora

 ## Getting Started